andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/02-travelers_of_the_caribbean.md

 beach through the night.
 I can dig the travel life.

 The next morning I wake up and go for a nice run on the beach.
+Toxins flushed, I return to the hostel to a minor emergency.
+A pretty sizable crab, who the group has named Henry, has wedged himself between the refrigerator and the kitchen trash can.
+Me, the idiot, looks and estimates that Henry couldn't possibly wrap his claws all the way around the back of his body - so I grab the big bastard from the back and quickly learn that growing up 500 miles from the nearest saltwater source not conducive to your knowledge of marine wildlife and Henry clamps down on my finger something fierce.
+I throw him down and he scurries outside so while the execution was unorthodox, the end result was his extrication from the domicile.

-Toxins flushed, I return to the hostel & the group is discussing taking a bus to Cohuita for a hike around the Cohuita National Park.
+Henry situation resolved the group discusses taking a bus to Cohuita for a hike around the Cohuita National Park.
 This place is famous for the wildlife, with sightings of monkeys, sloths, bears, snakes, and all kinds of other fauna a common occurrence.